opengento/magento2-category-import-export/README.md

 ## Documentation

+- The available format for import/export is CSV
 - A new attribute category attribute is added with the module: `category_code` which allows to identify the categories.

 ## Support